Texas Overnight Camp Summer Prep

 • Rescue Inhalers and EpiPens

-• The ONLY medications that are permitted to be kept with the counselors are RESCUE inhalers (along with spacer) and EpiPens.
+• The ONLY medications permitted to be kept with the counselors are RESCUE inhalers (with spacer) and EpiPens.
 These are the only medications that our counselors are trained to administer.
-Campers are not allowed to keep rescue medications themselves for safety reasons.
+Campers are not allowed to keep their own rescue medications for safety reasons.

-• A counselor that has your child’s rescue medication will be with your child at all times.
+• A counselor who has your child’s rescue medication will be with your child at all times.
 The counselors are allowed to keep glucometers.

 • If you have any questions, please contact JenW@SkyRanch.org prior to camp.